GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/docs/README.txt

    createDatabaseIfNotExist

    Creates the database given in the URL if it doesn't yet exist.
-Assumes the configured user has permissions to create databases.
+Assumes the configured userBean has permissions to create databases.

    Default: false